okkdev/kummerbot/README.md

 This enables submission of anonymous messages to that channel.

+## Prerequisites

+You need to have a Postgres database running.

 ## Setup Docker

 1. Get the container `docker pull okkdev/kummerbot`
 1. Run the container.
 Example: `docker run -e BOT_TOKEN=your_bot_token -e KUMMER_CHANNEL=your_kummer_channel -d okkdev/kummerbot`